gevulotnetwork/gevulot/README.md

 # Gevulot

 Gevulot is a permissionless and programmable layer one blockchain for deploying zero-knowledge provers and verifiers as on-chain programs.
 It allows users to deploy and use entire proof systems on-chain, with minimal computational overhead as compared to single prover architectures.
-The vision of Gevulot is to make the creation of e.g. validity rollups as easy as deploying smart contracts.
+The vision of Gevulot is to make the creation and operation of zk-based systems, such as validity rollups, as easy as deploying smart contracts.

 For a more in-depth look at the network design see [overview](https://github.com/gevulotnetwork/gevulot/blob/main/gevulot-overview.md).